thoun/kingoftokyo/README.md

 # TODO
-add animation for smashes even if no smash dice (poison quills) slide energy cubes from battery monster sometimes a shadow stays with dice (a 7 ghost die) add english rules in wiki when locking some dice then reroll 3s with background dweller without rethrowing, locked dice just before this action are lost (not important)
+add animation for smashes even if no smash dice (poison quills) slide energy cubes from battery monster add english rules in wiki when locking some dice then reroll 3s with background dweller without rethrowing, locked dice just before this action are lost (not important)